Broken or knocked out toothTeeth - broken; Tooth - knocked out

 When to Contact a Medical Professional

 If you cannot close your upper and lower teeth together, your jaw may be broken.
-This requires immediate medical help at a dentist or hospital.
+This requires medical help right away at a dentist's office or hospital.

 - Wear a mouth guard when playing any contact sport.